Myframework

 Tracy, a well-known motivational speaker, author, and personal development expert.
 Tracy has written extensively on topics related to communication, productivity, and success, and he emphasizes the importance of clarity and structure in communication.

-PREP stands for Point, Reason, Example, and Point.
-Here’s a breakdown of each component:
+PREP Here's a breakdown of each component:

 Point

-This is the main idea or argument you want to convey.
+This is the main idea or argument you want to convey, it's the central message you want your audience to understand.

 Reason